-Updated 23 January 2013©Info
+Updated July 2013©Info

-The Movement is also supporting displaced people in countries neighbouring Syria – providing essentials such as food, shelter, psycho-social support and medical care.
+As well as working inside Syria, the Movement is supporting people who have fled to Jordan, Lebanon, Iraq and Turkey – providing essentials such as cash, food, shelter, psycho-social support and medical care.

 Donate to the Syria Crisis Appeal